Descanonge/research_support/PhD manual at LOCEAN/readme.md

 You can also use a local client to synchronize your files automatically.
 It should be already installed on your machine, under the name of the Nextcloud client.
 To set it up, just give the url of the cloud above, and sign in normally in the browser that should have opened.
 You can then setup one or more directories to synchronize automatically.

-You can also access to your files on the cloud without synchronizing by using the WebDAV protocol.
+Let's try to avoid too much network consumption by synchronizing only what is necessary.

+If you don't want to use the client, or want to avoid synchronization on some files (that you edit very frequently perhaps), you can also access to your remote files directly in your file manager.
 It is actually really easy: go to [your files](https://cloud.ipsl.fr/index.php/apps/files/) on the browser and click on 'Files settings' in the lower left corner.
 Copy the url under WebDAV.
-Enter this url in your file manager path bar (for some other clients you might have to do some different manipulations, check this [wiki page](https://wiki.archlinux.org/title/WebDAV#Client)), and replace `https` by `davs`: it should look something like this: `davs://cloud.ipsl.fr/remote.php/dav/files/some-long-token`.
+Enter this url in your file manager path bar (for some software you might have to do different manipulations, check this [wiki page](https://wiki.archlinux.org/title/WebDAV#Client)), and replace `https` by `davs`: it should look something like this: `davs://cloud.ipsl.fr/remote.php/dav/files/some-long-token`.
 Enter your credentials once more, and you should have direct access to the files on your cloud!

-You can save this address as a shortcut for easy access.
+You can save this folder as a shortcut in your file manager for easy access.
-It's obviously up to you but a nice workflow is to have this shortcut when you want to look at your remote files from your machine, and have some select folders here and there that you actively synchronize.
-Let's try to avoid too much network consumption by synchronizing only what is necessary.

 NB: You can also use a client for your phone (there are Nextcloud applications).

+If you are concerned about having saves and backup for your files, using git is also a very good solution for text files.
+We cover it lightly in this [section](/intro.md#git)

 ## Password manager

 You noticed you already have multiple credentials to remember...
 And it's not going to get better.
 We **highly** recommend you use a password manager to track all of those.
 This avoid using weak password by generating them at random (no even if you write in leet, 'ilov3c4ts' is going to get cracked *very* easily).
-For most managers, browsers extensions and phone apps exists which makes everything very easy.
+A lot of software exists with plenty of features which makes everything very easy.

-Bitwarden and ... are free and open-source.
+I can personally recommend [Bitwarden](https://bitwarden.com/): open source and free[^1], with plenty of features.
+It runs on pretty much everything (from your browser, browser extension, phone app, client for computer, even with linux command-line!).
+Your passwords and other info are stored encrypted on servers, on the plus side you can access it from anywhere, but some could see this as a liability.

+Are there some more that you have tested ?

+[^1]: There is a free version that should more than cover your needs, and paid plans are really cheap should you need them.